Choose Your Own Adventure

 Our only agenda is ensuring that your group has the trip of your dreams.

 Your vessel, the Darby, was also designed for maximum versatility.
-At 38 feet, she can comfortably navigate any inclement weather that may arise, while being nimble enough to anchor in secluded coves that would be impossible for larger boats.
+At 38 feet, she can comfortably navigate any inclement weather that may arise, while being nimble enough to anchor in secluded coves that would be impossible for larger tour boats.
 We also travel with an inflatable motorboat to ensure that your party can go ashore or explore lagoons on a whim.

 Kenai Fjords National Park is vibrant ecosystem, perhaps best known for the marine mammals the park was created to protect: sea otters, harbor seals, Steller sea lions, Dall's porpoise, orcas, fin whales, gray whales, humpback whales and more.